sailscastshq/docs.sailscasts.com/docs/git-vibe/daily-workflow.md

 git vibe pr
 ```

-For issue-driven vibes, Git Vibe can carry the issue title into the PR title and add `Closes #<issue>` to the body.
+For issue-driven vibes, Git Vibe can use the issue title as the PR title and add `Closes #<issue>` to the body.

-## Finish the lane after merge
+## Finish after merge

 ```sh
 git vibe finish --sync 42
 ```

-That is the default happy path when the PR merged on GitHub and your local refs might be stale.
+This is the standard flow when the PR merged on GitHub and your local refs may be out of date.

-## Recover from weird worktree state
+## Recover from worktree issues

 If you moved or deleted a worktree manually, use: